Or go to What is World Book Night or Testimonials

 Literacy is a vital and fundamental life skill.
 Reading changes lives, improves employability, social interaction, enfranchisement and can have an effect on mental health and happiness.

-Through World Book Night and the thousands of volunteers, we are sharing the value of reading in communities by delivering brilliant books directly into the hands of those who might never otherwise engage with books and reading.
+Through World Book Night and volunteering, we are sharing the value of reading in communities by delivering brilliant books directly into the hands of those who might never otherwise engage with books and reading.